QuarkNerd/blog/isullivan/_posts/2014-11-28-bramble-mvc.md

 * There are no configuration files.
 * There is next to no learning curve.
-* Clean urls - pages can be accessed without files extensions eg '/shop/outdoor/green-tent' instead of '/shop/outdoor/green-tent.html'.
+* Clean urls - pages can be accessed without files extensions e.g. '/shop/outdoor/green-tent' instead of '/shop/outdoor/green-tent.html'.
 * All pages are generated from code rather than configuration.
 You are not forced to use files as a data source for content.
 Use a database or a web service if you like.
 * It is not just for blogs - you can structure your urls and pages in any way you like.
 * Features such as pagination are easy and don't require plugins.